Azure-Samples/service-fabric-watchdog-service/README.md

 ### Metrics

 Metrics Explorer enables you to create dashboards containing graphs or tables of metric content.
-An example of the dashbaord generated from the TestStatelessService metrics is
+Here is an example of a dashbaord generated from the TestStatelessService metrics:

 ![TestStatelessService Application Insights Metrics Explorer Dashboard](./media/AIMetricExplorer.png).